Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

 ## Overview

 Reports the packages that the RPM package manager holds back at a fixed version.
 A version lock set to work around a broken update and then forgotten keeps a host on an unpatched version for good, while the update check stays green because the package manager no longer offers the update.
 Only locks the package manager actually applies are reported, so a lock list it has switched off stays quiet.
 Alerts as soon as one lock is in place; raise `--warning` to tolerate a number of deliberate locks, or filter the ones you keep on purpose with `--ignore`.
-Alerts as well on a lock configuration the package manager refuses, which stops the host from installing or upgrading anything, and on one it reads without applying any of it.
+Alerts as well on a lock configuration the package manager refuses, which stops the host from installing or upgrading anything, on one it reads without applying any of it, and on one this check cannot read itself, so an incomplete report is never mistaken for an empty one.
 Optionally also reports the packages excluded in the package manager configuration via `--check-excludes`.
 Supports extended reporting via `--lengthy`.

 **Important Notes:**